-With the invention of lithium-ion batteries in the 1980s, EVs started taking baby steps to compete with ICEs in terms of price and range.
-Today, EVs can travel over 300 miles on a charge, and take an 80 percent charge in a half an hour.
-According to the Union of Concerned Scientists, an average EV produces less than half the global warming emissions than comparable ICEs.7 Which is significant considering transportation accounts for over a quarter of all U.S. greenhouse gas emissions per year.8 stationary power generator that are not be feasible on a mobile unit, the average EV in the U.S. is roughly twice as clean as an ICE.9
+With the invention of lithium-ion batteries in the 1980s, EVs started taking baby steps to compete with ICEs, in terms of price and range.
+Today, EVs can travel over 300 miles on a charge, and take an 80% charge in a half an hour.
+According to the Union of Concerned Scientists, an average EV produces less than half the global warming emissions of comparable ICEs.
+This is especially significant considering transportation accounts for over a quarter of all U.S. greenhouse gas emissions per year.

 It is important to note that while EVs produce no emission out of the tail pipe - propelling them down the road does take electricity and generating that electricity may cause emissions.
-Still, when taking into consideration power generation mix (solar, wind, hydro, natural gas, coal) and the ability to add additional emission scrubbers on a
+Still, when taking into consideration power generation mix (solar, wind, hydro, natural gas, coal) and the ability to add additional emission scrubbers on a stationary power generator that are not feasible on a mobile unit, the average EV in the U.S. is roughly twice as clean as an ICE.9